17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 What are the biggest risks of living in North Carolina?

 Similar to many states, natural disasters are one of the biggest risks, and NC has been hit by all sorts of disasters.
-All parts of the state have been hit by tornadoes, floods, hurricanes, snow, and ice storms.
+Tornadoes, floods, hurricanes, snow, and ice storms have hit all parts of the state.
 These natural disasters can cause power outages, property damage, and more.
 Make sure you are prepared to handle anything before moving.

 What is the #1 safest city in NC?